johnfelipe/Medical-Predictions-Streamlit-Web-App/README.md

 So the victim can get a broad overview of their health condition.
 The features taken into consideration are as follows=
 1. Covid-19 = dry cough, fever, sore throat, breathing problem
-2. Diabetes = glucose, insulin, BMI, age
+2. Diabetes = glucose, insulin, Body Mass Index(BMI), age
-3. Heart Disease = chest pain, BP, cholestrol, max HR
+3. Heart Disease = chest pain, Blood Pressure(BP), cholestrol, max Heart Rate(HR)

 The feature selection is carefully done under the supervision of a medical science student.